Thomas Kastanaras

-Thomas Kastanaras (Θωμάς Καστανάρας; born 9 January 2003) is a Greek professional footballer who plays as a forward for club VfB Stuttgart.
+Thomas Kastanaras (Θωμάς Καστανάρας; born 9 January 2003) is a professional footballer who plays as a forward for club Würzburger Kickers.
+Born in Germany, he represented Greece internationally on junior levels, before switching allegiance to Germany.

 Club career

 Kastanaras played for the youth teams of TB Untertürkheim and FSV Waiblingen before he joined VfB Stuttgart in 2011.
 On 3 March 2022, he extended his contract with VfB Stuttgart until June 2025.
 After leading the club's under-19 side in scoring with 26 goals during the 2021–22 season, Kastanaras was promoted to Stuttgart's senior side for the 2022–23 season.
 Kastanaras made his Bundesliga debut for Stuttgart on 17 September 2022 against Eintracht Frankfurt.

 On 2 January 2024, Kastanaras joined SSV Ulm in 3.
 Liga on loan.

+On 2 February 2026, Kastanaras signed a one-and-a-half-year contract with FC Augsburg and was assigned to their reserve team FC Augsburg II.

 International career

 Born in Germany, Kastanaras is of Greek descent.
 He formerly represented Greece internationally up to the Greece U19s, before switching to represent the Germany U20s in 2022.